RobGaughan/Infrastructure-For-AD-Azure/README.md

 > [!IMPORTANT]
-> Navigate to the "Networking" tab and Verify that AD-Hybrid-VNET is selected for virtual network
+> Navigate to the "Networking" tab and Verify that AD-LAB-VNET is selected for virtual network

 After you verify then click "Review + create" and proceed to create it